intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

 call the corresponding functions from `__devicelib_*` set of functions.

+NOTE: a new approach is used for `assert` now, see `Header-based wrappers`_ section for details.
+Other functions still use wrappers as object files.

 For example, `__assert_fail` from IR above gets transformed into:
 .. code:
     ; Function Attrs: noreturn nounwind